 Where are volunteers from?

-Over 100 volunteers come from 40 churches from around South Australia.
+Volunteers come from over 40 churches from around South Australia.

 What training, experiences and checks do volunteers go through to work with my child?